omegaml/omegaml/docs/source/admin/kickstart.rst

 Client Configuration
 --------------------

-omega|ml supports two types of clients:
+omega-ml supports two types of clients:

 1. Data Science workstation - a local workstation / PC / laptop with a full-scale data science setup, ready for a Data Scientist to work locally.
-   When ready she will deploy data and models onto the runtime (the omega|ml compute and data cluster), run models and jobs on the cluster or provide datasets for access by her colleagues.
+   When ready she will deploy data and models onto the runtime (the omega-ml compute and data cluster), run models and jobs on the cluster or provide datasets for access by her colleagues.
 This configuration requires a local installation of omegaml, including machine learning libraries and client-side distribution components.

-2. Application clients - some third-party application that access omega|ml datasets, models or jobs using omegaml's REST API.
+2. Application clients - some third-party application that access omega-ml datasets, models or jobs using omegaml's REST API.
 This configuration has no specific requirements other than access to the REST API and the ability to send and receive JSON documents via HTTP.